Why is the Trust smoke free?

-Smoke free means that patients, carers, staff and other visitors to Trust premises will not be allowed to smoke on any of our sites.
+Smoke free means that patients, carers, staff and other visitors to Trust premises are not allowed to smoke on any of our sites.

 If you smoke, we will support you to make a quit attempt, or to temporarily abstain whilst in hospital.

 However, if you are detained under the Mental Health Act this might not always be possible.
 In these circumstances staff will offer a range of nicotine replacement therapy to support you to abstain from smoking.

-All patients will be asked about their smoking when they are admitted to hospital.
-Whilst some patients may want to make a quit attempt, there will be others who don't but who are required to temporarily abstain from smoking.
+All patients will be asked about their smoking habits when they are admitted to hospital.
+Whilst some patients may want to make a quit attempt, there will be others who don't but who are required to briefly abstain from smoking.
 This might be for a number of reasons such as being legally detained in hospital.

-All inpatients who are making quit attempts, or who are unable to go and smoke, will be offered Nicotine replacement and/or other support to help them to manage this.
+All inpatients who are making quit attempts, or who are unable to go and smoke, will be offered Nicotine replacement and/or other support to help them to manage this through our QUIT programme.
 We know that these measures significantly increase the chances of people quitting smoking, or managing to abstain whilst in hospital.